 Those aren't exactly spectacular SportsCenter Top Ten plays, and they aren't going to earn a high grade on an NBA scout board, but they're the clutch plays that simply win basketball games.
 Danny Green was probably never even in the top five in pure talent while in Chapel Hill, but how many times did a game-changing play in the final minutes just happen to involve D-Green?
 It doesn't necessarily make sense, but it doesn't necessarily have to either.

-I played some big-time soccer2 while in high school, but only one of our field players was ever recruited by D1 schools.3 I was always a little jealous because I thought he was overrated.
+It's like this: I played some big-time soccer while in high school, but only one of our field players was ever recruited by ACC schools.
+I was always a little jealous because I thought he was overrated.
 But one day I checked out his online recruitment profile and read the line, "known for scoring the big goals."
 I didn't understand it at first.
 He didn't score all that often; and when he did, it wasn't exactly Ronaldo-like.
 But the more I thought about it, I realized that he did always seem to score when it mattered, in the big games.
 I had never even noticed because it was always just a flick off his head or a toe-bash that snuck its way in.
 It seemed like goals would just fall into his lap.
 But, after reading that scout's report it all made sense.
 The goals that mattered were, somehow, always falling into his lap.
 At some point it isn't a coincidence anymore.

 I've always hated the cliché "he just makes plays" because it seems like a cop out for announcers who can't explain their point.
 How can they say Ray Lewis made a play when a fumble or tipped pass presented itself on a silver platter?
 But while random things do happen, they seem to happen to Lewis, Ed Reed and Charles Woodson more than everyone else.
 Maybe announcers can't explain it because it can't be explained.
 Some guys just understand the flow of the game and have instincts or spatial awareness that they themselves don't even understand.